Omni-guides/Wabbajack-Modlist-Linux/README.md

 ### Septimus 4

 Thankfully, Septimus 4 has fewer tweaks to get running than Septimus 3 did.
 No mods need disabled now (unless you count ENB!) however two of the mods included in Septimus 4 rely on the latest 2022 version of Microsoft Visual C++ Redistributable - it has to be 2022, 2019 will not suffice.
-Sadly, 2022 isn't listed in the installable items via protontricks as yet, so we need to install it ourselves.
+Sadly, 2022 isn't listed in the installable items via protontricks as yet so we need to install it ourselves.
 We need to get this installed into the Proton prefix Steam created for our mo-redirect.exe application.
 The following one-liner should do everything you need (just replace the text "mo-redirect.exe" with whatever your Non-Steam Game entry is called and is listed via protontricks -l.

 ```
 APPID=`protontricks -l | grep "mo-redirect.exe" | awk {'print $7'} | sed 's:^.\(.*\).$:\1:' | tail -1` ; wget https://aka.ms/vs/17/release/vc_redist.x64.exe -O '/home/deck/.local/share/Steam/steamapps/compatdata/'"$APPID"'/pfx/dosdevices/c:/vc_redist.x64.exe' ; protontricks -c 'wine /home/deck/.local/share/Steam/steamapps/compatdata/'"$APPID"'/pfx/dosdevices/c:/vc_redist.x64.exe' $APPID